 General and administrative expenses increased by \$130 million, or 19%, to \$814 million for the fiscal year ended September 30, 2018 from \$684 million for the fiscal year ended September 30, 2017.
 The increase in general and administrative expense was primarily due to increases in other employee related compensation expense, including severance and restructuring costs, of \$78 million, and an increase in facilities cost due to an overlap in terms on the lease of our new Los Angeles, California headquarters with our existing office leases of \$16 million.
 The increase was also due to an increase in expense associated with the Senior Management Free Cash Flow Plan of \$6 million, which is primarily related to compensation costs associated with higher dividend payments in the 2018 fiscal year.
-Expressed as a percentage of revenue, general and administrative expense increased to 20% for the fiscal year ended September 30, 2018 from 19% for the fiscal year ended September 30, 2017.
+Expressed as a percentage of revenue, general and administrative expense increased to 20% for the fiscal year ended September 30, 2017.